 Sunbury Guardsman Samuel H. Pyers was one of those given the high honor of protecting the late President’s funeral train, assigned to guard duty from Washington, D.C. to the Baltimore and Ohio Railroad’s Relay House in Maryland.

-Letters home from several other members of the 47th confirm that at least part of the regiment was also assigned guard duty at the prison where the Lincoln assassination conspirators were held and tried.
+Letters home from several other members of the 47th confirm that at least part of the regiment was also assigned guard duty at the prison where the primary Lincoln assassination conspirators were held and tried.

 Privates Michael Dorsing and Henry Seneff became Corporals on 22 April 1865.
 First Lieutenant William Hendricks resigned on 1 May, and on 19 May, Private George P. Blain mustered out of service.